RadheyaM/Factory-Planner/README.md

 ## Database Schema

 Packing Runs are objects consisting of information concerning how many cases of a product should be packed at a given time.
-In relation to these information can be accessed for all other tables in the database, such as packaging required, team times etc.
+In relation to a Packing Run information can be accessed for all other tables in the database, such as packaging required, team times etc.

 Runs contain product packing information, the product, cases required and a name.
 The user creates a run and can assign it to as many plans as necessary rather than having to create a new run for each plan.
 There are usually regular case quantites required each week for a particular product, so runs act as a sort of 'favourite settings' system.